planariangames/mettlecore/METTLE_Core_SRD_Resources.md

 - **2H** takes two hands to wield.
 - **Ammo** is the number of shots before reloading with a *Use* Action.
+- **Blast** also inflicts DAM as Area Attack to all in target’s Zone.
 - **Block** adds a bonus to Block Checks when wielded.
 - **Burst** adds extra Attacks by wasting ammo.
 5 ammo is 2 Attacks, 15 is 3,
 30 is 4, etc. These Attacks cannot Split.
 Jams are a common Twist and prevent